xapian/xapian-docsprint/howtos/synonyms.rst

 Backend Support
 ---------------

-Currently synonyms are supported by the chert and glass databases.
-They work with a single database or multiple databases (use :xapian-method:`Database::add_database()` as usual).
-We've no plans to support them for the InMemory backend, but we do intend to support them for the remote backend in the future.
+Currently synonyms are supported by chert, glass and honey databases.
+They work with a single database or multiple databases (use Database::add_database() as usual).
+They are supported by remote databases since Xapian 2.0.0.

+We've no plans to add support for them to the current InMemory backend, but we do plan to replace this with a backend which will be the same as the current disk-based backend but using memory for storage, and this will support synonyms.